AKushWarrior/starfruit/README.md

 ---

 It takes time, effort, and mental power to keep this package updated, useful, and improving.
-If you used or are using it, I'd appreciate it if you could spare a few dollars to help me continue to do so.
+If you used or are using the package, I'd appreciate it if you could spare a few dollars to help me continue to do so.

 [![PayPal](https://img.shields.io/static/v1?label=PayPal&message=Donate&color=blue&logo=paypal&style=for-the-badge&labelColor=black)](https://www.paypal.me/kishoredev)